ADAC: Manipulation of the tire tests

+Manipulation of the "Yellow Angel" car award

+In 2014, it was revealed that the ADAC (German Automobile Club) had systematically manipulated its Yellow Angel "Audience Award" for several years.

+The vote for "Germany's Favorite Car" was sold to the public through a vote among ADAC members.
+Instead, this category was an arbitrary award within the ADAC.
+An analysis of the figures revealed that the alleged "Audience Award" had been awarded at its discretion since at least 2009.
+The rankings have been manipulated almost every year since 2009.
+Even earlier elections may not have been clean, but the auditing firm Deloitte lacked the data for this.
+Preference was given to models that had only just been launched in the spring.

+Most car manufactures, including BMW, VW, and Daimler, returned their prizes as "worthless."

+Mixing automotive journalism and advertising

+Even after major scandals, the ADAC continued to mix reporting with advertising in its media.
+For example, it gave the electric Renault Zoe high marks and, at the same time, helped to market this model in 2017.
+Members could lease it at very favorable terms; this is the terms of a deal between the automobile club and Renault.
+The ADAC received "marketing subsidies" from Renault for this.

 Operations

 According to its article of association, the ADAC's responsibilities lie in the "representation, promotion and advocacy of motoring, motorsport [...] interests" and is dedicated to road traffic, road safety, road safety education, tourism, and the protection of road users' rights.
-The ADAC works closely with its Austrian counterpart, Österreichischer Automobil-, Motorrad- und Touring Club (ÖAMTC), and is one of 78 select associations and federations in Germany eligible to file model declaratory actions (Musterfeststellungsklage).
+The ADAC has been working closely with its Austrian counterpart, Österreichischer Automobil-, Motorrad- und Touring Club (ÖAMTC), and is one of 78 select associations and federations in Germany eligible to file model declaratory actions (Musterfeststellungsklage).

 Roadside assistance

-The primary service provided by ADAC is roadside assistance.
+The primary service provided by ADAC has been roadside assistance.
 The ADAC road patrol dates back to 1928, when the ADAC-Straßen-Hilfsdienst (ADAC Roadside Assistance Service) was established.
 Back then, the patrols used sidecar motorcycles.
-After World War II, during which ADAC was forced to stop operations, the provision of breakdown assistance services was resumed by establishing the ADAC Straßenwacht in 1954.
+During World War II ADAC was forced to stop operations.
+In 1951, the ADAC started to organise assistance outside Germany.
+In 1954 breakdown assistance services were resumed by establishing the ADAC Straßenwacht.
 In 1990, the road patrol started covering the New Länder.
-In 1951, the ADAC also started to organise assistance outside Germany.